pihomeserver/Kupiki-Hotspot-Script/README.md

 If you don't want to install the script yourself, you can download a ready-to-use image with this [link](https://drive.google.com/file/d/0B5CzDtjmXSaySVNPZ1A1VkYtVFk/view?usp=sharing)

-Credentials are user : pi / password : raspbian
+Credentials to connect to the pi using **SSH** (not in the hotspot) are user : pi / password : raspbian

-One more time : this is not the latest release so you will find bugs that have been already solved
+One more time : this is not the latest release so you will find bugs that have been already solved For hotspot users creation, manage them with daloradius

 Then
 =====